bitcoinj/bitcoinj/designdocs/modular-architecture.md

 In release 0.17 (currently in progress) there has been a large amount of refactoring to prepare the `o.b.base` and `o.b.crypto` packages to become independent modules/JARs in the following release.
 Those packages will still contain some deprecated methods that depend on other internal packages and external modules.
 Those deprecated methods will be removed in release 0.18 when `o.b.base` and `o.b.crypto` are moved to their own modules.

+We have also renamed the `o.b.kits` package (containing the `WalletAppKit` class) to `o.b.walletappkit` in preparation for it becoming a separate module in release 0.18.

 ````mermaid
 flowchart TD